NREL/OpenOA/readme.md

 pip install -e ./OpenOA
 ```

-#### Extracting Example Data
+#### Example Notebooks and Data

 The example data will be automaticaly extracted as needed by the tests.
-The following command is provided for reference:
+To manually extract the example data for use with the example notebooks, use the following command:

 ```
 unzip examples/data/la_haute_borne.zip -d examples/data/la_haute_borne/